 Or perhaps Angelica did know.
 The letter was clearly written in haste and anxiety, the words dashed across the page.
 The two passages that she underlined - wretch Burr and expression of grief - are probably the most revealing ones in the entire letter.
 And because we know what happened after the letter was written, they're also among the saddest.

 This letter belongs to The Gilder Lehrman Institute of American History, and is currently on loan and on display in the exhibition Hamilton: The Constitutional Clashes that Shaped a Nation at the National Constitution Center in Philadelphia, PA.
-The exhibition runs until December 31, 2018 ; see here for more information.
+The exhibition has been recently extended, and now runs until December 31, 2019 ; see here for more information.
 Many thanks to Jessie Serfilippi of the Schuyler Mansion for her assistance with this post.